mitsuba-renderer/mitsuba3/docs/src/developer_guide/compiling.rst

 Configuring :monosp:`misuka.conf`
 ----------------------------------

-Mitsuba variants are specified in the file :monosp:`misuka.conf`.
+misuka variants are specified in the file :monosp:`misuka.conf`.
 This file can be found in the build directory and will be created when executing CMake the first time.